pyta-uoft/website/index.md

 ~~~~ {include="W0631_undefined_loop_variable"}
 ~~~~

 Python, unlike many other languages (e.g. C, C++, Java), allows loop variables to be accessed outside the loop in which they were defined.
 This practice is discouraged, however, as it can lead to obscure and hard-to-detect bugs.
-For more information, see the Eli Bendersky's blog post: [The scope of index variables in Python's for loops][1].
+For more information, see the Eli Bendersky's blog post: [The scope of index variables in Python's for loops].

 ### Not in loop (E0103) {#E0103}